christofferholmstedt/bachelor-thesis-use-of-dane-in-identity-fedeartions/instructions/Shibboleth-Service-Provider.md

 	sudo apt-get install apache2

 ### Install Shibboleth SP
 First step is to install all dependencies aswell as Shibboleth Service Provider software.
-At time of writing these instructions the versions mentioned below are the latest stable that we have used.
+At time of writing these instructions, the versions mentioned below are the latest stable that we have used.
 Before downloading please visit respective page to confirm that those are the latest versions available.

     # Install build tools
 	sudo apt-get install build-essential